Frequently Asked Questions

 Frequently Asked Questions Frequently Asked Questions

 • It’s completely normal to feel a bit nervous before starting therapy.
-I aim to make the process feel as safe, supportive, and grounded as possible.
+I aim to make the process feel as safe, supportive, and comfortable as possible.

-Think of it as a starting point — a chance for us to get to know each other.
-We’ll talk about what’s bringing you to therapy, what you’re hoping for, and anything that feels important to share.
+Think of it as a starting point and chance for us to get to know each other.
+We’ll chat more deeply about what’s bringing you to therapy, what you’re hoping for, and anything else that feels important to share.
 I might ask you some questions about your life, past and present, your relationships, your work.
-It’s up to you what you feel comfortable to share — we go at your pace.
-We will also chat about confidentiality and consent.
+It’s up to you what you feel comfortable to share and we go at your pace.
+We will also chat further about confidentiality and consent.

 • There’s no one-size-fits-all when it comes to therapy.
 Some people benefit from weekly sessions, others prefer fortnightly — it really depends on your needs, goals, and what feels manageable for you.

-In my psychotherapy practice, I do find that consistent weekly sessions are most effective.
+In my psychotherapy practice, I do find that consistent weekly sessions are most effective, particularly initially.
 We’ll chat about this together and find a frame that works.

-• Sessions happen via a secure video link so you can access therapy from the comfort and privacy of your own space — no commute, no waiting room vibes.
+• Online session happen via a secure video link so you can access therapy from the comfort and privacy of your own space.
 All you need is a private space, stable internet connection, and a device with a camera and mic.
-Prior to your session you’ll get a link sent to your inbox.
+Prior to your session you’ll be emailed a a link for your online session.

 • No big prep needed — just come as you are.
 Some people like to jot down a few thoughts or things they want to explore, but it’s totally okay if you’re not sure where to start.
 Therapy is a space we create together, and it can unfold naturally.
 Sometimes I might offer something to read, reflect on, or explore between sessions — but think of it more as encouraging curiosity, not homework!

-• Psychotherapy and Counselling are closely related —the main difference comes down to depth and focus.
+• Psychotherapy and Counselling are closely related — the main difference comes down to depth and focus.
+I integrate both ways of working, dependent on what is suitable for each unique individual.

 Counselling often supports people through specific challenges or life transitions, like relationship issues, stress, or grief.
-It can often be shorter-term and more solution-focused.
+It can often be shorter-term and focused.

-Psychotherapy tends to be a deeper process — exploring long-standing patterns, past experiences, and the unconscious processes at roots of emotional and psychological struggles.
-It’s often longer-term, and can involve working through and integrating things like past trauma and relational dynamics, and developing the sense of self.
+Psychotherapy tends to be a deeper process — exploring long-standing patterns, developmental experiences, relational dynamics and the unconscious processes at roots of emotional and psychological struggles.
+It’s usually a longer-term process, and can involve the integration of things such as attachment-based wounds and past trauma.

 • You might be eligible to claim sessions through your Private Health fund but this depends on your specific provider and level of cover.
 Please check directly with your fund, as we don’t have any control over this.